MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 When providing your trailers, be sure to follow these requirements:

 - The video format must be MOV or MP4.
+If you're uploading 4K video, only MP4 is supported.
 - The video duration shouldn't exceed 60 seconds.
 - The file size of the trailer shouldn't exceed 2 GB.
 - The video resolution must be either 1920 x 1080 pixels or 3840 x 2160 pixels.